 Hi!
 I'm Ellen, a twenty-something from Nebraska.
-I travel as much as I can doing volunteer work exchanges, and so far I have traveled to Costa Rica, Bolivia, Chile, and Europe.
+I travel as much as I can, and so far I have traveled to Costa Rica, Bolivia, Chile, Sweden, France, Belgium, the Netherlands, the United Kingdom, Switzerland, Luxembourg, Portugal, and Iceland.
 Besides travel photography, portraits are my 'thing' - mostly natural light with some studio shots.

 How I roll:

 Every shoot is unique, but in general here is how things work: you contact me about booking a photo session and we set a date, time, and location based on your preferences.
 Then, I retouch the best photos and post them to a proofing gallery so you download the digital files directly and order prints.
 You may order professional prints directly from the proofing gallery or take the digital files to your favorite printer.

 Full portrait session $199 // 1-2 hours shooting time, 2-3 locations, includes edited digital files and printing rights

 Mini portrait session $89 // 30 minutes shooting time, 1 location, includes edited digital files and printing rights